juicedata/juicefs/docs/en/command_reference.md

 #### Description

-load metadata from a previously dumped JSON file
+Load metadata from a previously dumped JSON file

 #### Synopsis